Dr. Lucia Cherciu, 2022 Poet Laureate

-Dutchess County Executive Marc Molinaro has appointed Poughkeepsie resident Dr. Lucia Cherciu as the County’s 2021 Poet Laureate.
-Dr. Cherciu will serve a one-year term in this unpaid role and bring poetry to the community through a series of poetry learning and appreciation events.
+Dutchess County Executive Marc Molinaro announced he has reappointed Poughkeepsie resident Dr. Lucia Cherciu as the County’s Poet Laureate for 2022.
+Dr. Cherciu will continue to bring poetry to the community through a series of reading events throughout the year.

 Dr. Cherciu was born in Romania and came to the United States in 1995.
 She received her Ph.D. in English from Indiana University of Pennsylvania in 2000 with a dissertation on women and laughter, titled “Ludicrous ‘Scribbling Women’: The Politics of Laughter and Nineteenth-Century American Women Writers.”
 She is a Professor of English at SUNY/Dutchess Community College, where she has been working for twenty years.
 She enjoys working with her students and in spring she usually conducts a Service Learning Project at Morse Elementary School.